Updated February 2026

-Advocating for your child with learning disabilities can feel overwhelming at times.
+Advocating for your student with special needs can feel overwhelming at times.
 Whether your child has ADHD, dyslexia, autism, or another learning difference, they likely need extra support in school, at home, and / or in social settings.
 As a parent, you play a pivotal role in ensuring those needs are recognized and met.

 The good news?
 Advocacy doesn’t have to be complicated or something you go at alone.
 By taking consistent, intentional steps, you can help your child build confidence and thrive.
 Here are five ways to start.